core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Upon receiving a response with a Multicast-Response-Feedback-Divider Option, a client SHOULD acknowledge its interest in continuing receiving multicast notifications for the target resource, as described below.

-The client picks an integer random number I, from 0 inclusive to the number Z = (2 ** Q) exclusive, where Q is the value specified in the option and "**" is the exponentiation operator.
+The client picks an integer random number I, from 0 inclusive to the number Z = (2^Q) exclusive, where Q is the value specified in the option and "^" is the exponentiation operator.
 If I is different than 0, the client takes no further action.
 Otherwise, the client should wait a random fraction of the Leisure time (see {{Section 8.2 of RFC7252}}), and then registers a regular unicast observation on the same target resource.

 To this end, the client essentially follows the steps that got it originally subscribed to group notifications for the target resource.
 In particular, the client sends an observation request to the server, i.e., a GET request with an Observe Option set to 0 (register).
 The request MUST be addressed to the same target resource, and MUST have the same destination IP address and port number used for the original registration request, regardless the source IP address and port number of the received multicast notification.